davidbrucetn/nss-capstone-frontend-dwb/README.md

 Overview of Application:
 	What problem does your application solve?
 		Since the advent of the COVID-19 virus, the US finds virus numbers keep climbing, and no vaccine is currently available.
-This app will allow people search for establishments that people will feel safer ordering from.
+This app will allow people search for establishments from which people will feel safer ordering.
 	Who are the target users of this application?
-		Any people who want to eat out without worry of exposure to COVID-19.
+		Any people who want to eat out without excessive worry of exposure to COVID-19.
 	What can a user do with this application?
-		Search for restaurants by options of outdoor dining, delivery, or drive through, and save them to their local collection, as well as make note of whether the establishment employees wear masks and/or gloves, etc.
+		Search for restaurants by options of outdoor dining, delivery, take out, or drive through, and save them to their local collection, as well as make note of whether the establishment employees wear masks and/or gloves, etc.
 	Why do you want to build this application?
 		These are all things that many people, including myself, think about when we want to get food from a restaurant these days.